Akter8/rts-static-scheduler/README.txt

 	2. Sporadic jobs with cyclic EDF sporadic scheduler
 3. Enhance your implementation by relaxing the assumption on WCET.
 Assume that the actual execution time of a job can be lesser than or equal to the WCET of it (20% to 100% determined using a pseudo random function).

-### Tasks to be done
-- [ ] Make the fprintfs in the scheduler neat.
-- [ ] Check if there are any warnings while compiling.
-- [ ] Finish the README.
-- [ ] Test the program with lots of test cases for bugs.

 ### Tasks Completed